openstack-archive/stacklight-integration-tests/fixtures/https/Readme.md

 - **rootCA.key** is the key used to self-signed rootCA.pem
 - **rootCA.pem** is the certificate that will act as the **StackLight Root Authority**
+- **md5.txt** that contains the checksum of the two previous files

+The **rootCA.pem** is the one that you need to add to your client to authenticate certificates that will be signed by this certificate.

 The certificate has the following information:
 ```